 I beg to differ.
 When working in a global organization, having no cultural understanding is bad, but having only a simple understanding of cultures is equally bad, I would argue, as it creates stereotypes.
 Therefore we need to switch off the cultural autopilot and aim for a more complex set of cultural competencies.
-Let me put it in a different way: Have you ever traveled by plane, and heard “how to use a safety west”?
+Let me put it in a different way: Have you ever traveled by plane, and heard “how to use a safety vest”?
 At least a million times, right?
-But at this very moment, would you be able to tell me with 100% certainty, how you actually put on and use the west?
+But at this very moment, would you be able to tell me with 100% certainty, how you actually put on and use the vest?
 Perhaps not?
-The same is applicable when it comes to cultural understanding, which is why we need to focus on integrating the cultural competencies in our work.
+The same is applicable when it comes to cultural understanding, which is why we need to focus on integrating cultural competencies into our work.

 Organizational artifacts are a place to start.
 These are the things that are immediately observable, such as our dress code, furniture, tools, etc. Edgar Schein refers to these artifacts as “the tip of the iceberg”, but it wasn’t the top of the iceberg that sunk the Titanic; it was the viciously giant body of ice underneath it that did the job.

 This body consists of the ways we think, the underlying assumptions, and a sense of “taken for grantedness”, which can really harm collaborations, as it is so deeply embedded in our organizations – both globally and locally.
 Therefore, it can be recommended to look inwards.
 The premise of cultural understanding should be to know our own culture, how we are in fact perceived, and become aware of just how our own cultural attributes affect the cultures that we work with.